 - Project initiation discussion with Project Manager: A detailed discussion with the project manager took place and all work requirements and potential impacts which have already been identified were discussed.
-The project plan and assessment approach was amended accordingly. - Review of existing information: The project team reviewed tourism statistics, geographic data, tourism hotspot data, high value habitat data, existing management plans and provincial/ national ecotourism related strategies.
+The project plan and assessment approach was amended accordingly.
+The proposed scope was revised to include the assessment of an additional alternative, the existing substation extension; - Review of existing information: The project team reviewed tourism statistics, geographic data, tourism hotspot data, high value habitat data, existing management plans and provincial/ national ecotourism related strategies.
 This information was then utilized to ensure all market related data and all strategies were considered in the assessment.
 The strategies also guided the approach of the assessment. - Baseline search of existing tourism establishments in the area: A baseline search was undertaken by consulting with local tourism information offices, tourism websites and travel guides.
 The purpose of this baseline search was to identify any tourism accommodation establishments and tourism products in the study area which could potentially be affected by the proposed development. - Identification of focus points: Due to the fact that the population density of the study area is fairly low and the density of tourism attractions in the area is similarly low, focus points were identified.
 These focus points are regions which have high value tourism attractions and areas which see a moderate to high tourist traffic on an ongoing basis.
 The focus points will then be assessed more intensively than other regions.